acid-chicken/mofucut/README.md

 # mofucut

-A tiny string substring tool which written by Nim.
+A tiny string substring tool which was written by Nim.

 ## features